mundka/signalk-logbook/README.md

 It is a good idea to set up automatic backups of these files off the vessel, for example to [GitHub](https://github.com) or some other cloud storage service.
 How to handle this backup is out of the scope of this plugin.

+For making a hard copy of the logbook, the [logbook-printer](https://github.com/meri-imperiumi/logbook-printer) repository implements a service to do so with a cheap receipt printer.

 ## Source data

 The following SignalK paths are used by this logbook.